I usually manage to play tennis once a week on Saturday mornings.

 They wanted to standardize the use of hard courts and reduce the risk of injury to players.

-Any of the surfaces discussed may be used indoors or outdoors, including grass courts.
-However, hard courts are the most commonly used type of indoor tennis court.
+All types of tennis court surface may be used indoors or outdoors.
+However, hard courts are the most common for indoor tennis courts.

 When clay courts are installed indoors, they may have a watering system installed underneath the clay surface.
 There are also several facilities that have indoor grass courts with roofs that open and close.